li223/ChandlerSharpPlus/README.md

 # ChandlerSharpPlus
-I dont even know at this point.
-Naam made a thing so i made a thing for his thing so now it's a clusterfuck of things.
+I dont even know at this point. [https://github.com/NaamloosDT/CHANdler](Naam made a thing) so I made a thing for [https://github.com/NaamloosDT/CHANdler](his thing) so now it's a clusterfuck of things.